This post may contain affiliate links. Read the full disclosure here.

 The process is simple but it does take a while.
 First, you boil the slices.
 Then, you simmer them in sugar water that will turn to syrup.
 It takes close to one hour for the water to reduce and become syrupy.

 The longest part is waiting for the slices to dry.
 It took close to 24 hours for my slices to dry completely.
-Once they are dry, you can coat them with sugar so they are not sticky to the touch.

 Getting the perfect Orange Slice